LAQ27504/Java-Swing-Learning/README.md

 #### 10th of June
 I have worked on Checkbox, radio button, combo boxes, slider for getting some useful input from user.
 And progress bar for show the customize progress of a program that we build.
 We could show the menu bar for the selected menu in the program

+#### 20th of June
+I started to learn more about the working between event such as mouse and keyboard event.